Dominion Energy (NYSE:D) Issues Q3 2022 Earnings Guidance

 Hedge Funds Weigh In On Dominion Energy

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Covestor Ltd boosted its holdings in shares of Dominion Energy by 49.8% in the 1st quarter.
-Covestor Ltd now owns 394 shares of the utilities provider’s stock worth $34,000 after purchasing an additional 131 shares in the last quarter.
-Virtu Financial LLC purchased a new position in shares of Dominion Energy in the 1st quarter worth about $207,000.
-Williams Jones Wealth Management LLC. purchased a new position in shares of Dominion Energy in the 1st quarter worth about $238,000.
-Engineers Gate Manager LP purchased a new position in shares of Dominion Energy in the 1st quarter worth about $238,000.
-Finally, Clearbridge Investments LLC boosted its holdings in shares of Dominion Energy by 42.6% in the 1st quarter.
-Clearbridge Investments LLC now owns 3,911 shares of the utilities provider’s stock worth $332,000 after purchasing an additional 1,168 shares in the last quarter.
-68.39% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of D. Covestor Ltd increased its stake in shares of Dominion Energy by 49.8% in the first quarter.
+Covestor Ltd now owns 394 shares of the utilities provider’s stock worth $34,000 after purchasing an additional 131 shares during the period.
+Virtu Financial LLC bought a new position in shares of Dominion Energy in the first quarter worth about $207,000.
+Williams Jones Wealth Management LLC. bought a new position in shares of Dominion Energy in the first quarter worth about $238,000.
+Engineers Gate Manager LP bought a new position in Dominion Energy during the first quarter valued at about $238,000.
+Finally, Clearbridge Investments LLC increased its stake in Dominion Energy by 42.6% during the first quarter.
+Clearbridge Investments LLC now owns 3,911 shares of the utilities provider’s stock valued at $332,000 after acquiring an additional 1,168 shares during the period.
+68.39% of the stock is currently owned by institutional investors.

 About Dominion Energy